 - Whether the admission arrangements were correctly applied in your child’s case,

-Appeals will be heard by the Independent Panel from the 23rd May - 25th May 2022 via zoom.
+Appeals will be heard by the Independent Panel on the 12th, 15th, 18th and 19th of May 2023 via zoom.

 If you have any questions about appeals, please contact your Local Authority or the school’s admissions team.